geodesignhub/Globe3DViewer/README.md

 # Globe 3D viewer
 This is one-click 3D viewer plugin to view designs generated in Geodesign Hub with a [CesiumJS](https://cesiumjs.org/) Globe.
 It takes diagrammatic designs from [Geodesign Hub API](https://www.geodesignhub.com/api) and generates buildings, roads and renders them.
 In addition you can download the building footprints generated as GeoJSON.
+It is particularly useful if the study area is small and your focus is on visualizing buildings.

 ### Building Generation
 Different building types have different typologies and depending on the system type: High Density Housing, Low Density Housing, different building types are generated.
+The building meta data is captured from Geodesign Hub and the heights are generated randomly.

 ### Screenshots